handsontable/hyperformula/docs/guide/cell-references.md

   </tbody>
 </table>

-* When the VLOOKUP is told to look up for values in a column which index is out of the scope.
+* When the VLOOKUP is told to look up values in a column whose index is out of the scope.
 * When the INDEX function is told to return values from rows or columns that are out of the scope.